hisurfadvisory/MACROSS/ncore/README.md

 	<br>
 	&emsp;&emsp;Usage:

-	collab 'Otherscript.ps1' 'Myscript' $var0 # Calls Otherscript.ps1, tells it 'Myscript' is sending $var0 for evaluation
+	collab 'Otherscript.ps1' 'Myscript' $var0

+^^ Calls Otherscript.ps1, tells it 'Myscript' is sending $var0 for evaluation.
+Otherscript.ps1 can then evaluate both $PROTOCULTURE and $var0, or just $var0.<br>

+	collab 'Anotherscript.py' 'Myscript'

+^^ Calls Anotherscript.py, tells it 'Myscript' is the caller.
+Because it's calling a python script, the <b>collab</b> function will automatically add the first seven args mentioned above.<br>
 <br>
 	&emsp;<b>J.</b> availableMods() = When a user selects a script from the MACROSS menu, the chooseMods() function sends their selection to availableMods() where the filepath to the script gets verified, along with the script version using the verChk() function (see the updates.ps1 file).
-As with the collab() function, availableMods() will automatically send some arguments to python scripts, but only the first 5 listed in collab() along with the string value of $PSScriptRoot so your python scripts know where the local files are at.<br>
+As with the collab() function, availableMods() will automatically send some default arguments to python scripts.<br>

 <br>
 <br>
 <b>III. updates.ps1</b><br>
-<i>*** To use verChk & dlNew, you must first set a central repo for your master copies, and set the location of your repo as a base64-encoded string prepended with "nre" in the utility.ps1 comment section***</i><br>
+<i>*** To use verChk & dlNew, you must first set a central repo for your master copies, either your gitlab or a fileshare or something, and set the location of your repo as a base64-encoded string prepended with "nre" in the utility.ps1 comment section***</i><br>
 	&emsp;<b>A.</b> toolCount() = This function counts the number of scripts in the local nmods folder vs. the number in the master repository (you set this this location in the utility.ps1 file).
-It then reads the first three lines of each script to get its attributes, and uses that info to create macross objects that get stored in the $vf19_ATTS hashtable, with the scriptnames as the index keys.<br>
-	The first three lines of your script MUST contain:<br>
+It then reads the first three lines of each script to get its attributes, and uses that info to create macross objects that get stored in the $vf19_ATTS hashtable, with the scriptnames as the index keys.
+See the included scripts in the nmods folder for examples of the magic lines described here; the first three lines of your script MUST contain:<br>

-	&emsp;&emsp;#\_superdimensionfortress &emsp;"This is a brief description of the tool"<br>
+	#_superdimensionfortress "This is a brief description of the tool"
-	&emsp;&emsp;#\_ver &emsp;1.0<br>
-	&emsp;&emsp;#\_class &emsp;comma,separated,attributes,for,your,script (see the classes.ps1 file)<br>
+	#_ver 1.0
+	#_class comma,separated,attributes,for,your,script  # See the classes.ps1 further down

-	&emsp;<b>B.</b> look4New() = If the local count is higher, the update functions will be disabled to avoid problems.
+&emsp;<b>B.</b> look4New() = This relies on the number of scripts <b>toolCount()</b> discovered.
+If the local count is higher, the update functions
+	will be disabled to avoid problems.
 If the master count is higher, the dlNew() function will be used to automatically download the scripts that the user is missing.<br>
 	&emsp;<b>C.</b> dlNew() = This function gets called when new scripts or newer versions are available, or if the user wants to pull fresh copies from the master repo.<br>
 &emsp;<b>D.</b> verChk() = This function is used every time a script gets selected from the MACROSS menu.
-It compares the "#_ver" line in the local script and in the master repo script.
-The master version is newer, it gets downloaded before the selected script executes.<br>
+It compares the "#\_ver" line in the local
+	script and in the master repo script.
+If the master version is newer, it gets downloaded before the selected script executes.<br>

 <br>
 <br>
 <b>IV. utility.ps1</b><br>
-	*** The comments section of this file contains base64-encoded values that are used to populate the $vf19_MPOD hashtable; values can be decoded and used by referencing thier index, like &nbsp;&nbsp;&nbsp;&nbsp;getThis $vf19_MPOD["nre"]<br>
+	*** The comments section of this file contains base64-encoded values that are used to populate the $vf19_MPOD hashtable; values can be decoded and used by referencing thier index, like

+	getThis $vf19_MPOD["nre"]

 &emsp;<b>A.</b> debugMacross() = 'debug' is an unlisted option in the MACROSS menu.
-Use it to change whether errors are output to the screen or not to troubleshoot scripts.<br>
+Use it to change whether errors are output to the screen or not
+	to troubleshoot scripts.
+You can also use debug to test commands or variables in your scripts:<br>

+	debug
+	debug $vf19_ATTS['KONIG'].toolInfo()

+^^ Typing 'debug' in the main menu, you can either open the error message selector, or do things like check if KONIG's attributes were set correctly.<br>
 	&emsp;<b>B.</b> runSomething() = Pauses the MACROSS console and loads a fresh powershell instance so that the user can perform a quick powershell task; users can call this by typing 'shell' into the MACROSS menu.
 Typing "exit" returns the user to MACROSS.<br>
 	&emsp;<b>C.</b> decodeSomething() = From the MACROSS menu, the user can call this by typing 'dec' to quickly decode a Base64 or Hex string they may come across in an investigation.<br>
 	&emsp;<b>D.</b> getHash() = accepts a filepath and the hash method (md5 or sha256), and returns the hash for you.<br>
 	    &emsp;&emsp;Usage:  &emsp;$var = getHash $filepath 'md5'<br>
 	&emsp;<b>E.</b> getFile() = Your script can use this to open a dialog box for users to select a file.
 Pass an optional arguemt to apply a type-filter to the dialog, e.g. "Microsoft Excel Worksheet (.xlsx) | .xlsx" to only let users select Excel files.<br>
-	&emsp;<b>F.</b> houseKeeping() = If your scripts generate file outputs, call this function to offers users the option to delete any or all of these files when they are no longer needed.<br>
+	&emsp;<b>F.</b> houseKeeping() = If your scripts generate file outputs, call this function to offers users the option to delete any or all of these files when they are no longer needed.
+Usage:<br>

-	   &emsp;&emsp;Usage:  &emsp;houseKeeping $filepath 'myscriptname'<br>
+	houseKeeping $filepath 'myscriptname'

 &emsp;<b>G.</b> cleanGBIO() = The "garbage_io" folder inside of "py_classes" uses .eod files to share info from powershell to python.
 This function ensures the directory gets cleaned out before and after every session.
 This is a temp fix until the mcdefs library can read-in powershell outputs by default.<br>
 	&emsp;<b>H.</b> pyCross() = This is the function your powershell scripts need to call if passing info *back to* a calling python script.
 Outputs are written to .eod files.
 	<br><br>